 The future of AI in our healthcare system

-AI can help better tailor treatments to individual patients.
-This can lead to more effective treatments, fewer side effects and an increased chance of recovery.
+AI can help tailor treatments to individual patients based on earlier treatments, lab results, and literature.
+This can lead to more effective treatments, fewer side effects, and higher chance of recovery.
+Not equally relevant for every condition, but concrete in oncology and chronic care.

 More efficient care processes

-By automating tasks, AI can relieve healthcare providers of administrative tasks, leaving them more time for what matters: personal contact with patients.
+By automating tasks, AI relieves clinicians of admin work, leaving more time for what matters: personal contact with patients.
+The biggest short-term win, structurally underrated because it is not spectacular.

 Early detection of disease